anmol-yousaf/active_campaign_wrapper/README.md

 [![Test Coverage](https://codecov.io/gh/anmol-yousaf/active_campaign_wrapper/graph/badge.svg)](https://codecov.io/gh/anmol-yousaf/active_campaign_wrapper)

 This library is designed to help ruby/rails based applications communicate with the publicly available REST API for ActiveCampaign.
+It also supports a lot of functionality which is currently undocumented in the REST API.

 If you are unfamiliar with the ActiveCampaign REST API, you should first read the documentation located at https://developers.activecampaign.com/reference.